 - We will explore the concept of Cold Cognition.

 - We will take a good look at creativity and how to enhance it.

 - We will explore the Prefrontal cortex both as Einstein and as the night club bouncer.

 - We will look at working memory, and how we motivate ourselves (or not).

 - Also, how our brain projects us into imaginary futures to test them out.

-There is a key distinction between the destination and the journey to a goal and how to avoid the stress, pain, and unhappiness caused by confusing them.
+The key distinction between the experiencing self and the remembered self and how to avoid the stress, pain, and unhappiness caused by confusing them.

 You will see goals – your own and your clients – in a new light and be much more effective working with them.